 In the process of my search, I came across the website Qatar Living, and it was on this website that I got a shared-accommodation somewhere close to the office, just a walking distance away.

 I found this apartment within two weeks of being in Qatar.

-This website was also very helpful to give me an overview of everything that I needed to start a new life in Qatar.
+This website was also very helpful in giving me an overview of everything that I needed to start a new life in Qatar.

-If you’re looking to get a job in the Gulf region, you should know that paying for rent is one of the things that’d take up a bulk of your monthly expenses.
+If you’re looking to get a job in the Gulf region, you should know that paying for rent is one of the things that would take up the bulk of your monthly expenses.

-You can try to follow a salary ratio for your expenses in the Middle East or customize it with your priorities:
+You can try to follow a salary ratio for your expenses in the Middle East or customise it with your priorities:

 - 30% – rent